Do Rise courses use responsive design?

 Can I translate courses into other languages?

 Yes, you can!
 Rise supports translation for left-to-right languages and double-byte character sets, such as Chinese and Japanese.

 Can I build courses with right-to-left languages?

-Not yet, but we might add right-to-left language support in the future.
+Not yet, but we might add support for right-to-left languages such as Hebrew and Arabic in the future.

 Do you have best practices for using images, videos, and audio in Rise courses?

 Rise uses industry standards and the latest technologies to reduce file sizes so courses load quickly without compromising quality.
 We recommend using the highest quality media in your courses and letting Rise do all the work of optimizing them.
 See this article for tips on using pictures, videos, and narration in Rise.